linux-system-roles/network/README.md

     The default gateway for IPv4 (`gateway4`) or IPv6 (`gateway6`) packets.

+- `ipv4_ignore_auto_dns` and `ipv6_ignore_auto_dns`

+    If enabled, the automatically configured name servers and search domains (via DHCPv4, DHCPv6, modem etc) for IPv4 or IPv6 are ignored, only the name servers and search domains specified in `dns` and `dns_search` properties are used.
+The settings are distinguished by the address families.
+The variables are not supported by initscripts provider.

+    If the variables are not specified, the role will use the default behavior of nm provider.

 - `route_metric4` and `route_metric6`

     For `NetworkManager`, `route_metric4` and `route_metric6` corresponds to the